Sleepiness - during the day; Hypersomnia; Somnolence

 Your provider will examine you to determine the cause of your drowsiness.
 You will be asked about your sleep patterns and health.
 Questions may include:

-How well do you sleep?
+- How well do you sleep?

-How much do you sleep?
+- How much do you sleep?

-Do you snore?
+- Do you snore?

-Do you fall asleep during the day when you do not plan to nap (such as when watching TV or reading)?
+- Do you fall asleep during the day when you do not plan to nap (such as when watching TV or reading)?
 If so, do you awake feeling refreshed?
 How often does this happen?

-Are you depressed, anxious, stressed, or bored?
+- Are you depressed, anxious, stressed, or bored?

-What medicines do you take?
+- What medicines do you take?

-What have you done to try to relieve the drowsiness?
+- What have you done to try to relieve the drowsiness?
 How well did it work?

-What other symptoms do you have?
+- What other symptoms do you have?

 Tests that may be done include:

-Blood tests (such as a CBC and blood differential, blood sugar level, electrolytes, and thyroid hormone levels)
+- Blood tests (such as a CBC and blood differential, blood sugar level, electrolytes, and thyroid hormone levels)

-Ryan James Kimmel, MD, Medical Director of Hospital Psychiatry at the University of Washington Medical Center, Seattle, WA.
+Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.